jinhan1593/jinhan1593/README.md

 - 👋 Hi, I’m Jin!
 - 👀 I’m interested in data anaylsis (marketing), entrepreneurship, and investing(finance)!
-- 🌱 I’m currently learning optimization and databases.
+- 🌱 I’m currently in a pursuit of acquiring Google's Data Analytics Certificate and IBM's Data Science Certificate.
-- 💞️ I’m looking to collaborate on building software products that'll lead society to the right direction.
 - 📫 How to reach me jingyuhan0014@gmail.com or find me on LinkedIn! @ http://www.linkedin.com/hanjingyu

 <!---